 In order to frown, the eyebrows are lowered by pairs of muscles above the eyelid.
 These muscles include the corrugator muscles.
-If they are cut and partially removed during upper blepharoplasty, the ability to frown may be reduced or lost permanently.
+If these muscles are cut and partially removed during the procedure, the ability to frown may be reduced or lost permanently.
 However, other muscles may still have a similar function.
 Therefore, loss of frowning ability may not happen.
 You may have forehead numbness and brow irregularities after this surgery.